 Partnership and Capacity Development

-Visitors to the western Guatemalan Highlands are amazed at the many small fields of potatoes and traditional mixed cultivation of corn, beans and squash.
+Visitors to the Western Guatemalan Highlands are amazed at the volcanic landscapes, the maya culture and the many small fields of potatoes and traditional mixed cultivation of corn, beans, squash; the chickens, sheep and pigs kept in the patios and the coffee trees and vegetables kept in the homesteads.
 Surplus crops beyond the farmers’ own food requirements are sold at local markets, but at low prices.

-To be sure, there is a broad swath of prospective consumers in the cities, especially in the capital with its three million residents.
-But Guatemala City is too far away and the markets are too complex to be supplied by a single farming family.
-This situation impedes economic development in the peripheral highlands.
+To be sure, there is a broad swath of prospective consumers of these traditional agricultural and livestock produe that women are involved in, in the local cities, in the capital with its six million residents, and even abroad.
+But Guatemala City and the export market are too far away and the many of these local, national and international markets are too complex to be supplied by a single woman and her farming family.
+This situation impedes economic development in the peripheral highlands, and it inhibits women to have incomes that they can freely dispose off and decide on.

-In an agricultural development project, Helvetas is promoting entrepreneurship among some 8,800 smallholders, who are forming networks to store their crops centrally and negotiate good prices with distributors.
+In this agricultural value chain development project, Helvetas and its partners are promoting agro-entrepreneurship among some 25,600 (mainly women) smallholders, who are assisted to form associations to improve their productivity, store their crops or livestock produce centrally and negotiate sales contracts and good prices with input supply and trade companies.
 Or they hire carriers and have their produce transported to the cities themselves.
-Helvetas encourages and promotes such combinations for the trade in honey, potatoes, eggs, milk, mutton and pork as well as greenhouse-grown tomatoes and chili peppers.
-Many of these crops are traditionally cultivated by Guatemalan women.
+Helvetas encourages and promotes such associations, and supports their growth into cooperatives, for the trade in honey, potatoes, coffee, amaranto (a traditional high-protein grain), eggs, mutton and pork as well as greenhouse-grown tomatoes, chili peppers, sugar snaps and other vegetables, and high-end textile crafts.
+Many of these crops and livestock are traditionally cultivated by Guatemalan women.